Flag of Goshen

 The flag of Goshen was the official flag of the short-lived South African territory of Goshen from 1883 to 1885.
 It is currently used in the Cenotaph Hall of the Voortrekker Monument.

 History

 The state of Goshen arose from a war in Bechuanaland in 1881–82.
 It was established by a group of mercenaries who had fought in the war.
 Goshen's independence was short-lived, though, as it was occupied by British forces in March 1885, and was later incorporated into British Bechuanaland.

 The executive council resolved on 5 March 1883 that the flag which they had flown during the war would be the official flag of their new state.

 Description

-The flag was evidently modelled on the 'vierkleur' Flag of the South African Republic, as well as the tricolor of either the German Empire or Upingtonia.
-The official description was :
+The flag was evidently modelled on the 'vierkleur' Flag of the South African Republic, as well as the tricolor of the German Empire.
+The official description was:

 Green against the hoist, and across from it black, white and red below each other.